Avignon Festival 2026 : a local’s view of the city in July

 What it feeds in my work

 The Festival brings to Avignon people who wouldn't be here otherwise, curious people, sensitive to images, with time on their hands.
+Three weeks in a city genuinely leaves room to think about projects, to make decisions that aren't rushed.

 It's often a period when I have interesting conversations about tattoo projects.
 People look, they think, they come back.
 It's a rhythm that suits me well.